BMW i4 running costs and reliability

 ---|

-- The i4 isn’t that efficient for an electric car
+- The i4 isn’t that efficient for an EV

-- Running costs still low compared to a petrol…
+- Low running costs compared to a petrol

 What are the running costs?

-As an electric car, the BMW i4’s running costs depend almost entirely on where and how you charge it up.
+How much you’ll spend on keeping your BMW i4 on the road depends entirely on where you charge it up.
 You’ll get the cheapest rates charging at home, especially if you’re on a tariff that gives you special rates for off-peak usage.
-Conversely, if you use pricey public charging, your costs will go up accordingly.
+Conversely, if you use pricey public charging, your running costs will go up accordingly.

 Servicing and warranty

-BMW offers a three-year, unlimited mileage warranty with free roadside assistance.
+BMW delivers the i4 with a three-year, unlimited mileage warranty with free roadside assistance.
 That’s good news for particularly high-mileage drivers and, though the time period isn’t particularly generous, it’s comparable to the three years/60k mile terms you’d get on a Polestar 2 or the four years/unlimited mile warranty of a Tesla Model 3.
 You also get eight years and 100,000 miles coverage for the battery pack itself, protecting you against loss of capacity.

 BMW servicing plans are available to cover scheduled maintenance, but out-of-plan servicing will likely be quite pricey at a BMW main dealer.